flanglet/kanzi-cpp/README.md

 On this machine, Kanzi uses up to 16 threads (half of CPUs by default).

-bzip3 uses 16 threads. zstd uses 16 threads for compression and 1 for decompression, other compressors are single threaded.
+bzip3 and zpaq use 16 threads.
+zstd uses 16 threads for compression and 1 for decompression, other compressors are single threaded.

 The default block size at level 9 is 32MB, severely limiting the number of threads in use, especially with enwik8, but all tests are performed with default values.